Definition and Example of Retail Banking

-However, the reality of how retail banks earn money is a bit more complex; they also charge service fees that boost their bottom lines.
+However, the reality of how retail banks earn money is a bit more complex; they also charge service fees that boost their bottom line.
 For example, banks may charge monthly maintenance fees, overdraft fees when you spend more money than you have available in your account, and modest fees to print cashier’s checks or send wire transfers.

 Despite the costs, the consumer banking services that retail banks offer make it easier for individuals to handle their finances.
 It is possible to get by without a bank account, but life might be more difficult.
 Without retail banks, you might spend more time on routine financial tasks and pay more fees for one-off transactions.

 However, retail banks aren't the only type of bank.
 In fact, there are certain services for which you must rely on other types of banks because retail banks do not offer them.

 - Central banks: These banks act as the financial agent for the central government, managing the nation's money supply and international reserves, issuing currency, and holding the deposits of other banks or central banks.

 - Commercial banks: These banks focus on business customers.
-They may offer services that retail customers use to business customers, such as checking and savings accounts and loans, but they also cater to the unique needs of businesses, such as the ability to borrow for operations and the need to accept various types of payments from customers.
+They may offer services that retail customers use to business customers, such as checking and savings accounts and loans, but they also cater to the unique needs of businesses, such as the ability to borrow larger amounts of cash for operations and the need to accept various types of payments from customers.

 - Credit unions: These local banks offer many of the same services as the big banks; however, they are usually nonprofit institutions that serve a group of people with something in common (an employer or labor union, for example).

 - Investment banks: These banks help businesses operate in the financial markets.
 For example, an investment bank might help a business raise money by selling bonds to the investor.